What's the difference between planning permission and building regulations?

 For many types of building work, separate permissions will be required for both.

 For other building work, such as internal alterations, buildings regulations approval will probably be needed, but planning permission may not be.
-If you are in any doubt about building control permissions contact your local planning authority and building control team or view this online resource to find out if you need planning permission.
+View this online resource to find out if you need planning permission.